ietf-wg-asdf/SDF/sdf.md

 (More specifically, Unicode text strings as defined in this specification are sequences of Unicode scalar values, the number of which is taken as the length of such a text string.
-Note that earlier drafts of this specification explained text string length values in bytes, which however is not meaningful unless bound to a specific encoding — which could be UTF-8, if this unusual behavior is to be provided in an extension.)

 The data quality "`pattern`" takes a string value that is interpreted as an [ECMA-262] regular expression in Unicode mode that constrains the